DCT

 I. Executive Summary and Procedural Information

-• Core Dispute: Plaintiff alleges that Defendant’s NVIDIA Grace CPUs, and products incorporating them, infringe a patent related to methods for congestion-aware data routing in computer interconnection networks.
+- Core Dispute: Plaintiff alleges that Defendant’s NVIDIA Grace CPUs and products containing them infringe a patent related to congestion-aware routing techniques in computer interconnection networks.

-• Key Procedural History: The patent-in-suit originated from research at the University of Texas.
-The complaint notes that one of the named inventors, Dr. Stephen W. Keckler, is currently employed by Defendant NVIDIA as the head of its Architecture Research Group.
-Plaintiff, Empire Technology Development LLC, is the exclusive licensee of the patent with the right to sue for infringement.
+- Key Procedural History: The complaint notes that one of the patent’s inventors, Dr. Stephen Keckler, is currently employed by Defendant NVIDIA as the head of its Architecture Research Group.
+Plaintiff is the exclusive licensee of the patent-in-suit from the University of Texas System.

 Case Timeline